SwapnilV18/plush-trade/README.md

 # plush-trade
 trading and selling with plush toys

+To run:
+Make changes to hardcoded data in InputProcessor.

+1. Make changes to inputJson for the market entries as seen in the assignment pdf.
+2. Add possible trades by adding the directedges in addDirectionalEdgesForTrades()method in Input procerssor
+3. Now control the offered Plush toy by changing which of the plush from the nodelist we want to select TradeableItem offerTradeableItem = marketFinland.getNodeList().get(1);// search this line in code base.
+   The offer search could be soemthing out of the nodelist as in one of the example in assignment.

 The projec should
 1. Read input in json format
 2. Send output in json format